BizPlan Genius

 Step 2: Define the Problem and Your Solution

-This is where your plan lives or dies.
-You need to describe a real problem that real people have, and explain why your solution beats what's already out there.
+This is the foundation of your entire plan.
+You need to articulate a real problem that real people have, and explain why your solution is better than what already exists.

-The key word there is "real."
-Investors have read thousands of plans that solve problems nobody actually has.
-The plans that get funded?
-They point to actual customer conversations, survey data, or forum threads where people are begging for a solution.
+The key word is "real."
+Investors and lenders have seen thousands of plans that solve imaginary problems.
+The strongest plans reference actual customer conversations, survey data, or market evidence that the problem exists and people are willing to pay to solve it.

-How to validate the problem: Talk to 10-20 potential customers before you write this section.
+How to validate the problem: Talk to 10 to 20 potential customers before you write this section.
 Search Reddit, Quora, and industry forums for people complaining about the problem.
-Look at competitors: if they exist and make money, the problem is real.
+Look at competitors.
+If they exist and make money, the problem is real.

 Step 3: Analyze Your Market (With Real Data)